dcronin05/solid-spork/chapter_3.md

 Histograms are used to show the way scale data is distributed.
 Data, like salaries or customer lifetimes, are asymmetric with most values being below the average and a few values being much higher.
 Typically, the average salary will be much higher than the median salary because the few very rich people give the salary distribution a positive skew.

 A commonly occurring histogram shape is where most observations are close to the average and fewer cases are further away either larger or smaller than the average.
 This is the shape of a histogram for Normally distributed data, such as a person's weight, usually has a Normal distribution.
 The normal distribution also arises when average values are plotted instead of individual values.
 For example, if average customer lifetimes are calculated for random samples of customers, then a histogram of averages will probably have a Normal shape.
 The larger the number in the samples, the closer the average values will be to an approximately Normal distribution.

+## 3.2 DATA PARTITION: RANDOM SAMPLES FOR TRAINING, TESTING AND VALIDATION
+There are usually more than enough customers (or cases) available for almost all questions in the analysis.
+We should use representative random samples for the analysis not only because it speeds up the calculations for the modelling but also because we can then test and validate the models and be more confident that they are robust to changes in the population which may be caused by changes in the process, the business, the environment or any other focus or time effects.

+We recommend that several samples are generated for training, testing and validation.
+If the Database (DB) is big enough, then the samples can be selected without replacement; in other words, each case can only be picked once.
+However, if the DB is small and especially if the target group of interest is small, then we can sample with replacement, which means that cases have the possibility of appearing more than once.

+In summary, the model is generated (or learnt) using the training (learning) sample.
+We then proceed to apply the model to the testing sample.
+We may then try the model out on further validation samples.

+If the DB is large enough (100 000 or more), then in practical terms, we have found that a random sample size of approximately 30 000 works well.
+If the target group of interest is only represented by a few customers, then a simple random sample wil contain very few of the target cases who are, in fact, the ones whose behavior we want to understand.
+Therefore, we will probably need to carry out a stratified random sample in which random samples are taken from each of the strata given by the target variable.
+In practical terms, this raises these issues:

+* What should the split be between strata in the sample?
+* How can we get a large sample from a small population?
+* If the split is not the same in the training sample as in the population, will the model fit the real population?